mkiser/WTFJHT/membership.md

   twitter: /public/wtfjht-t.jpg
   facebook: /public/wtfjht-f.jpg
 ---

+You do.
 WTF Just Happened Today is a newsletter and blog that chronicles the daily shock and awe of the Trump administration.
 It's produced every morning by hand, updated throughout the day, with a newsletter sent out every afternoon.
 More than 50k people rely on WTFJHT to bring them the day's news in as a concise and focused recap.

 Don't believe the hype?
 Here's [what the smartest people on the Internet are saying]({{ site.baseurl }}/press) about What The Fuck Just Happened Today?